Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 draw from them in retirement.
 While this is fine for estimating savings needs,

-purchase a retirement annuity is often a better option.
+could be a better option.
 These hedge against your

 if you want to learn more about annuities and selecting the best option for yourself.